 In any process, things can sometimes go wrong.
-Although your process engineers and managers may understand the operation intimately, sometimes outside help is necessary to find out the root cause of the problem.
+Although your process engineers and managers may understand the operation intimately, sometimes outside help is necessary to determine the root cause of the problem.

 During the production of a tablet, the quality control engineer found a few tablets with some black flecks in them.
-Identifying the flecks would help to locate the source and eliminate the problem
+Identifying the flecks would help locate the source and eliminate the problem.

-FTIR Imaging will produce a set of spatially resolved infrared spectra to use to diagnose the problem.
-The data set includes spectra of the contaminant as well as the matrix and the contaminant can be located and analyzed without removing it from the tablet matrix.
-This is a distinct advantage in that cross-mixing of the different components will not occur.
+FTIR imaging produces a set of spatially resolved infrared spectra that can be used to diagnose the problem.
+The data set includes spectra of the contaminant as well as the matrix, and the contaminant can be located and analyzed without removing it from the tablet matrix.
+This is a distinct advantage in that cross-mixing of different components will not occur.

-The data that was collected showed that in the contaminant area there were two materials in addition to the tablet matrix.
-The analysis identified the matrix as the first component although the color of the material was black and not the normal pink.
-The other component was degraded lubricant used in the production line.
-The conclusion that was drawn was that the lubricant thermally degraded and agglomerated.
-It entered the production process as a few small particles and sloughed off enough material to color the matrix and resulted in the small black particle that were discovered.
+The data collected from the contaminant area showed the presence of two materials in the tablet matrix.
+The analysis identified the matrix itself as the first component, although the material was black instead of the normal pink color.
+The other component was a degraded lubricant used in the production line.
+This lead to the conclusion that the lubricant had thermally degraded and agglomerated.
+It entered the production process as small particles that mixed with the matrix material and, once thermally degraded, resulted in the small black particles that were observed.